Chicago and Cook County Paid Sick Leave Ordinances Soon in Effect

 Notice and Recordkeeping Requirements Under the Two Ordinances

 Although employers covered under either ordinance will be required to post a notice in each workplace where a covered worker is employed, other requirements vary under each ordinance.
 Employers covered under the Chicago ordinance will also be required to keep a copy of the ordinance and the final regulations onsite.
 Covered employers are also required to keep certain personnel and payroll records as prescribed under the ordinance for a minimum of three years.
-The Final Rules for the Chicago Minimum Wage and Paid Sick Leave Rules can be found here.
-The model notice is available here.
+For additional information you can read, the Final Rules for the Chicago Minimum Wage and Paid Sick Leave Rules.

 Employers covered under the Cook County ordinance will be required to provide employees with a written notice regarding their rights under the ordinance with the first paycheck they receive after July 1 or upon hire, and once each calendar year thereafter.
 Covered employers are also required to keep certain personnel and payroll records as prescribed under the ordinance for a minimum of five years.
-The final implementing regulations for the Cook County Earned Sick Leave Ordinance and model notice created by the County can be found here.
+For further information you can read the final implementing regulations for the Cook County Earned Sick Leave Ordinance and model notice created by the County.

 Preparing for July 1, 2017